opentdf/web-sdk/docs/kao-ec-wrapped.md

 ### 5. Decrypting Server Responses

-When the server responds to the KAS rewrap requests, the response is decrypted using key agreement and ECDH.
+Rewrap requests can indicate which algorithm they wish to use for the response by the  the server responds to the KAS rewrap requests, we decrypt the response using key agreement and ECDH.
 The `unwrapKey` method in `tdf.ts` handles this process.

-The server's ephemeral public key is used to derive a shared secret (KEK) with the client's ephemeral private key:
+We use the server's ephemeral public key to derive a shared secret (KEK) with the client's ephemeral private key:

 ```typescript
 const serverEphemeralKey: CryptoKey = await pemPublicToCrypto(sessionPublicKey);